yousufmsoliman/geometry-central/docs/docs/index.md

 # Welcome to Geometry Central

-Geometry Central is a modern C++ library of data structures and algorithms for geometry processing, with a particular focus on surface meshes.
+Geometry-central is a modern C++ library of data structures and algorithms for geometry processing, with a particular focus on surface meshes.

 Features include: